 What do YOU do when you’re not in the mood for your meal plan?

 This is part of the Meal Planning 101 series.
-I think we’re going to tackle every possible topic by the time we’re through.
-If you’d like to learn how to meal plan better this year, check out the posts you’ve missed and catch a glimpse at what’s coming up.
+We’ve tackled every possible topic and nuance of meal planning.
+If you’d like to learn how to meal plan better this year, check out the posts you’ve missed and dial up your meal planning game.